christopher-tiangco/automate-deploy-k8s-bitnami-sealedsecret-controller/README.md

 Terraform configuration for deploying Bitnami SealedSecrets controller into Kubernetes cluster via ArgoCD.

 Manually installing Bitnami SealedSecrets controller using ArgoCD is really straightforward.
-However, the goal of putting it as a Terraform configuration is to automate its installation using GitOps methodology (via ArgoCD)
+However, the goal of putting it as a Terraform configuration is to automate its installation.

 The Terraform configuration interacts with ArgoCD's REST API to create and deploy the Sealedsecrets controller as an ArgoCD application